-Huntingdonshire's population has grown by around 20% over the past two decades and is now home to over 180,000 residents (mid 2020), partly in response to housing market pressures in and around Cambridge, Peterborough, and London.
+Huntingdonshire's population has grown by around 20% over the past two decades and is now home to over 56,100 residents (mid 2020), partly in response to housing market pressures in and around Cambridge, Peterborough, and London.
 Recent housing and employment growth have been concentrated in and around the district's main towns, and to a lesser extent within the larger villages, placing a significant pressure on the region's transport infrastructure.

-Huntingdonshire's Local Plan to 2036 outlines proposals for at least 20,100 new homes (both market and affordable), together with 14,400 additional jobs, in the period 2011-2036.
+Huntingdonshire's Local Plan to 2036 (Huntingdonshire's Local Plan to 2036) outlines proposals for at least 20,100 new homes (both market and affordable), together with 14,400 additional jobs, in the period 2011-2036.
 Development will be focused in four spatial planning areas, reflecting their status as the district's traditional market towns and most sustainable centres.
 These are:

-- Huntingdon, including Brampton and Godmanchester and the new strategic expansion location of Alconbury Weald; - St Neots, including Little Paxton and the strategic expansion location at St Neots East; - St Ives; and - Ramsey, including Bury and the former RAF Upwood site.
+- Huntingdon, including Brampton and Godmanchester, and tand the new settlement of Alconbury Weald; - St Neots, including Little Paxton and the urban extension at St Neots East;

+- St Ives; and - Ramsey, including Bury and the former RAF Upwood site.